Overview

 Compares this tensor and the constant

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this <= other
+this <= other,

-for that element.
+this > otherfor that element.

-template <typename K, unsigned int k>
+template <typename K, unsigned int k> Tensor<int, k> equal(const Tensor&other) const

 Compares this tensor and

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this != other
+this != other,

-this ==
+this == other.

 template <typename K> Tensor<int, 1> equal(const K other) const